Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

    The dialog for the SUEWS Prepare plugin (click for a larger image).

-Here you can see all the various settings that can be made.
-You will focus on the *Main Settings* tab where the mandatory settings are made.
+Here you can see the various settings that can be modified.
+You will focus on the *Main Settings* tab where the mandatory settings are chosen.
 The other tabs include the settings for e.g. different land cover classes, human activities etc.

 There are 10 frames included in the *Main Settings* tab where 8 need to be filled in for this tutorial: